jcmf/glulx-strings/README.md

       version = bytes[0]
       abbrev_byte_addr = u16_b 0x18

-Initialize the Unicode table, as described in section 3.8.7.
-The story file is supposed to be able to override the default table, but maybe I'll worry about that later.
+Initialize the alphabet and Unicode tables.
+The story file is supposed to be able to override these, but maybe I'll worry about that later.

+The `x` at the start of a2 is a placeholder for an escape sequence that can't be overridden.
+The newline following it is literal, but we aren't supposed to let story files override that one either.

+      a0 = 'abcdefghijklmnopqrstuvwxyz'
+      a1 = 'ABCDEFGHIJKLMNOPQRSTUVWXYZ'
+      a2 = 'x\n0123456789.,!?_#\'"/\\-:()'
       unicode_table = [
         0x0e4, 0x0f6, 0x0fc, 0x0c4, 0x0d6, 0x0dc, 0x0df, 0x0bb,
         0x0ab, 0x0eb, 0x0ef, 0x0ff, 0x0cb, 0x0cf, 0x0e1, 0x0e9,